Provable Preimage Under-Approximation for Neural Networks (Full Version): Experiment Evaluation

-\paragraph{Lunarlander.} The Lunarlander problem considers the task of correct landing of a moon lander on a landing pad.
-The neural network for Lunarlander has two hidden layers with 64 neurons, and eight input features addressing the lander's coordinate, orientation, velocities, and ground contact indicators.
-The outputs represent four actions.
-For the Lunarlander task, we set the input region as: (1) horizontal and vertical position $[-1, 0]$ $\times$ $[0,1]$, (2) horizontal and vertical velocity $[0,2]$ $\times$ $[-1,0]$, (3) angle and angular velocity $[-1,0]^2$, (4) left and right leg contact $[0.5,1]^2$.
-We consider the output specification for the action ``fire main engine'', i.e., $\{y \in \mathbb{R}^4~| \wedge_{i \in \{1,3,4\}} y_2 \ge y_i\}$. \paragraph{Dubinsrejoin.} The Dubinsrejoin problem considers guiding a wingman craft to a certain radius around a lead aircraft.
+The Dubinsrejoin problem considers guiding a wingman craft to a certain radius around a lead aircraft.
 The neural network controller has two hidden layers with 256 neurons.
 The input space of the neural network controller is eight dimensional, with the input variables capturing the position, heading, velocity of the lead and wingman crafts, respectively.
 The outputs are also eight dimensional representing controlling actions of the wingman.
 Note that the eight network outputs are processed further as tuples of actuators (rudder, throttle) for controlling the wingman where each actuator has 4 options.
 The control action tuple is decided by taking the action with the maximum output value among the first four network outputs (the first actuator options) and the action with the maximum value among the second four network outputs (the second actuator options).
-In the experiments, we set the following input region: (1) horizontal and vertical position $[-0.5, 0]\times [0, 0.5]$, (2) heading and velocity $[-1,-0.5]\times [0, 0.5]$ for the lead aircraft, and (3) horizontal and vertical position $[0.4, 0.6]\times [-0.5,0]$, (4) heading and velocity $[0,0.5] \times [-0.5, 0]$ for the wingman aircraft.
+In the experiments, we set the following input region: (1) horizontal and vertical position $[-0.2, 0]\times [0, 0.5]$, (2) heading and velocity $[-1,0]\times [0, 0.2]$ for the lead aircraft, and (3) horizontal and vertical position $[0.4, 0.6]\times [-0.3,0.3]$ (with varied feature length for evaluation), (4) heading and velocity $[0.2,0.5] \times [-1.5, 0]$ for the wingman aircraft.
 We consider the output property that both actuators (rudder, throttle) take the first option, i.e., $\{y\in \mathbb{R}^8~|\wedge_{i \in \{2, 3, 4\}} ~ y_1 \ge y_i \bigwedge \wedge_{i \in \{6, 7, 8\}}~y_5 \ge y_i\}$.